adrianjones/PlexCasts.bundle/README.md

             Added @coryo DumbTools to allow adding podcasts from clients that don't support InputDirectoryObject, Update icons to new styling,
             Changed 'Add' action to 'Find' action,
-            Moved the 'Delete' action in to the Podcast feed listings Rename to PlexCasts
+            Moved the 'Delete' action in to the Podcast feed listings, Rename to PlexCasts